duncanhoge/Hypertrophy/docs/plan-generation.md

 ### 1. Workout Templates

 Templates serve as blueprints for plan generation, defining the structure and exercise requirements for complete training programs.

+**Updated July 2025**: Templates now use a core/accessory slot structure for volume control.

 #### Template Schema